ScrapCodes/image-recognition-tensorflow/Blog/blog_refine_results.md

 <image src='model_size_comparision_plot3.png' alt="" width="500"/>

-In these plots it is observed, validation loss i.e. `sparse_categorical_crossentropy`, is almost similar for bigger and bigger2 models, however smaller and baseline models seemed to perform poorer in terms of minimizing the validation loss.
-So we go ahead and select these models over our baseline model for further tuning.
+In these plots it is observed, validation loss i.e. `sparse_categorical_crossentropy`, is almost similar for `bigger` and `bigger2` models, and better than `smaller` and `baseline` models.
+So we go ahead and select these models over our `baseline` model for further tuning.

 #### Number of Epochs.